PRE-ORDER MY NEW COOKBOOK!

 Be creative with it!

-If you have stock you can also mix this in at this point to add even more flavour to the minestrone soup, instead of just plain water.
+If you have stock you can also mix this in at this point to add even more flavour to the italian vegetable soup, instead of just plain water.

 minestrone soup